shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

 ## HOL3: Exercise 5: Enable Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor, and setup Log analytics for each source

+### Estimated time:

-In this HOL, you will learn how to enable enhanced security features by enabling the Defender for Cloud plans through the Azure portal.
+In this exercise, you will learn how to enable enhanced security features by enabling the Defender for Cloud plans through the Azure portal.
 The Defender plans show you the monitoring coverage for each Defender plan.
 You will be enabling the same for Microsoft Sentinel and Azure Monitor.
 Also, you will set up a Log Analytics workspace to collect logs and data of the resources and its information will be stored in a workspace.

 > **Note:**
 > - Microsoft Defender for Cloud, Azure Sentinel and Monitor Insights can take several hours to surface after the completion of a scan.
 > - At this point of the workshop, only a limited number of data visualizations may be populated.
 (So the result in the screenshots below may vary)
 > - The screenshots and information below, have been provided so that you can conceptualise the type of graphs and output that can be gleaned from a fully populated environment.

+## Lab objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Enable Microsoft Defender for Cloud
+- Task 2: Enable Microsoft Sentinel
+- Task 3:  Enable Azure Monitor

 ### Task 1: Enable Microsoft Defender for Cloud

+In this task, you will enable Microsoft Defender for Cloud to enhance the security of your Azure environment.

 1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>